-Special and/or emergency meetings may be called by the TPO Board Chairperson or by written request of two or more TPO Board members delivered to an officer.
-At least two (2) business days' notice must be provided to the members, alternates and the public for special meetings.
+Special and/or emergency meetings may be called by the TPO Board Chairperson or by written request of two or more TPO Board members delivered to an TPO Board officer.
+At least two (2) business days' notice must be provided to the members, alternates and the public for special and/or emergency meetings.
 A full explanation of the procedures is available in the TPO Bylaws located in Appendix E.